shivkumar98/AWS-Solutions-Architect-Revision-Notes/review-questions/chap-02/attempt-1/README.md

 ❓ You need to deploy multiple EC2 Linux instances that will provide your company with VPNs using a software called OpenVPN.
 Which of the following will be thhe most efficient solutionss (CHOOSE TWO)❓

-* A. Select a regular Linux AMI and bootstrap it using user data thhat will install and configure the OpenVPN package on the instance and use it for your VPN instances
+* A. Select a regular Linux AMI and bootstrap it using user data that will install and configure the OpenVPN package on the instance and use it for your VPN instances
 * B. Search the community AMIs for an official AMI provided and supported by the Open-VPN company
 * C. Search the AWS Marketplace to see whether there's an official AMI provided and supported by the OpenVPN company
 * D. Select a regular Linux AMI and SSH to manually install and configure the OpenVPN package